 Switching Ain’t Easy

-Another reason companies hesitate to switch their call center to cloud is the sunk cost they have in their existing equipment.
-If the call center is functioning well, and the purchase price was long-ago amortized, it’s hard to justify new spend.
+Another reason companies hesitate to switch their call center to the cloud is the sunk cost they have in their existing equipment.
+If the call center is functioning well, and the purchase price was long-ago amortized, it’s hard to justify the new spending.
 Cisco has many clients in this situation, which they’re trying to address in a new program.

 Other Friction-Causing Factors

 Beyond financial factors, companies may be reluctant for other reasons to move their call center away from the tried-and-true premise-based equipment model.
 Even as more and more parts of the enterprise software were being converted to cloud, the call center has always lagged.

 - People thought the real-time, mission-critical nature of the call center meant it wasn’t a good candidate to be a cloud service.